 While we are building our ‘headquarters’ for the Charleston area, we will be looking for other states within the Southeast with which we can partner.
 We want to take the FreshStart Visions Prison Ministry Model into numerous other states.
 Yet, we want to work with states who are prepared to help fund the growing operation and invest in our future together.
 And we want state governments who will cut red tape and move mountains to get the opportunity to participate in this program that will save them tens of millions of dollars annually.

-Learn to deal respectfully with authority.
+Deal respectfully with authority.

-Learn to become transparent – working with a mentor to isolate behaviors that brought them to prison and to address them constructively.
+Become transparent – working with a mentor to isolate behaviors that brought them to prison and to address them constructively.

-Housing in a supportive and structured Christian home, and
+Supervised housing in a supportive Christian atmosphere

-FreshStart Visions welcomes participation from all churches and community organizations who want to help these men and women get reintroduced and reintegrated into society as law abiding and tax paying citizens who want to live constructive and fulfilling lives in community with their neighbors.
+FreshStart Visions welcomes participation from all churches and community organizations who want to help these men get reintroduced and reintegrated into society as law abiding and tax paying citizens who want to live constructive and fulfilling lives in community with their neighbors.